 - The amount of money should be high enough for you to live a good life that meets the standards of today’s society.

 But the list of arguments against basic income is as long as the arguments for it.
 Basic income can take away the need to work and therefore encourage laziness.
-Some people will exploit the system by never working.
-Especially lower prestige jobs will be forsaken because noone would have the motivation to do them.
+Some people might exploit the system by never working.
+Especially lower prestige jobs will be forsaken because no one will have the motivation to do them.
 At the sametime employers would have no reason to increase wages beyond what is mandatory.

 The UBI would target EVERYONE which also includes the richest people in the EU that definitely do not need it.
 A system like this should be targeting the poorest.
-The state would also need to borrow a lot of money in order to be able to sustain the basic income payments whcih could hurt the economy.
+The state might also need to borrow a lot of money in order to be able to sustain the basic income payments which could hurt the economy.

 The future of the ECI